qkzk/fm/development.md

 - Moving multiple files won't show a progress bar if all source files share the same mount point as the destination.
 - Prevent the use from moving to a subdirectory which is impossible.
 Display a message.
 - Completion is updated when something is deleted (backspace, delete).
 In search mode, the selected file is also updated.
+- Context menu (Alt+t or right click) should do nothing in fuzzy or preview mode

 #### Changelog